dudekm/VoteReward/README.md

 # VoteReward

 VoteReward is a Spigot plugin that allows you to award players rewards for voting on a server.
+It was created for versions above 1.13.

 # Installation

 After downloading the `.jar` file, place it in the "plugins" folder in the main server directory and then restart the server.
 After restarting, a "VoteReward" folder should be created containing the configuration file.

-After opening `settings.yml`, you need to configure the servers that players can vote for.
+Now in `settings.yml` you need to configure the servers that players can vote for.
 To do this, go to the `Servers` section.
 Its default form looks like this:
 ```yaml
 Servers:
   Server1: